Skip to main content

 • All public lands in Central Oregon, including the Ochoco National Forest, are in Stage 2 Public Use (Fire) Restrictions.
 All open fires, including woodstoves and charcoal briquette fires, are prohibited.

-• Malheur National Forest Fire Restrictions can be viewed on the Forest’s website.
+• Malheur National Forest is in Public Use Restrictions Phase C and can be viewed on the Forest’s website.

 Current Weather